-Section 6.14 does not apply to Section 6.20, Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent.]
+Section 6.14 does not apply to Section 6.20, Title IX Sexual Harassment.

 All reports and decision reached after hearings or appeals, excluding administrative leave hearings, held under this chapter are declared to be public records subject to the provisions or exclusions of the public records laws of the Nevada Revised Statutes as they may be interpreted by the courts.